Winter Park has access to some of the best scenic drives in the Rockies, here are a few of our favorites!

-Follow Trail Ridge Road, the highest continuous highway in North America and one of Colorado’s most spectacular scenic drives, through Rocky Mountain National Park, the fourth most visited national park in the country.
+Not to be missed!
+Trail Ridge Road, the highest continuous highway in North America and one of Colorado’s most spectacular scenic drives winds its way through Rocky Mountain National Park, the fourth most visited national park in the country.
 This road crosses the Continental Divide and continues on to Estes Park on the eastern slope.
 Sightings of elk, bear and moose are common, and amazing photo opportunities abound.
-Listen to elk bugle and watch for Aspen Fall colors as you travel on Hwy 34.
-Follow Hwy 40 to Granby then take a right on Hwy 34 16 miles to Grand Lake.
-The Kawuneeche Visitor Center (970.627.3471) just past Grand Lake, is a must stop to gather information from the Rangers about hiking, animal viewing areas, historical information and road conditions.
-The Alpine Visitor Center at the top of Trail Ridge Road is a pleasant place for lunch, unless you are continuing to Estes Park.
-It is recommended that you allow for almost an entire day to spend time in the Nation’s 2nd oldest National Park.
+Listen to elk bugle and watch for the aspen to turn gold in the fall.
+Follow Hwy 40 west to Granby and then take a right on Hwy 34 16 miles to Grand Lake.
+The Kawuneeche Visitor Center (970.627.3471), just past Grand Lake, is a must-stop to gather information about hiking, animal viewing areas, historical information and road conditions.
+The Alpine Visitor Center at the top of Trail Ridge Road is a pleasant place for lunch.
+Allow for almost an entire day to spend time in the nation’s second-oldest National Park.
 NOTE: Normally closed mid–October to Memorial Day.

 Dropping 1,700 feet in elevation from end to end, follow the mighty Colorado River as it begins its journey west to the Pacific.
-The byway passes through mountain valleys and magnificent canyons, along historical ranchlands and offers sweeping views of the Gore Range and Eagle’s Nest Wilderness Area.
-From Winter Park, follow Highway 40 North to the town of Kremmling, approximately 45 miles.
-In the town of Kremmling take a Left on Route 9 toward the south and drive approximate 5 miles to Grand County Road 1, also known at the Trough Road.
+The scenic byway passes through mountain valleys and magnificent canyons along historical ranchlands and offers sweeping views of the Gore Range and Eagle’s Nest Wilderness Area.
+From Winter Park, follow Highway 40 west to the town of Kremmling approximately 45 miles.
+In the town of Kremmling, take a left on Route 9 (south) and drive approximate 5 miles to Grand County Road 1, also known at the Trough Road.
 The road meets up with the Colorado River as it exits the western end of Gore Canyon, with breathtaking views down to the river.
 Fishing, rafting, paddle boarding, tubing and hiking are available on the Colorado River below Pumphouse.
 State Bridge, which has a convenience store, cabins and an outdoor amphitheater for music in the summer, is the culmination of the drive.
 Return the way you came or take Hwy 131 to Wolcott and I-70 east over Vail Pass to Hwy 40 over Berthoud Pass.
 Take a picnic lunch and make day of it!

-About ¼ mile North of Fraser on Hwy 40, turn left onto County Road 5.
-Pass the Fraser Sports Complex on your right, and take the first left onto County Road 50 – Church Park Rd.
+About ¼ mile west of Fraser on Hwy 40, turn left onto County Road 5.
+Pass the Fraser Sports Complex on your right and take the first left onto County Road 50, also known as Church’s Park Rd.
 After about 2 miles, the road will come to a “Y” intersection.
-Take a Right here, which is County Road 50.
-After you pass the Crooked Creek Ranch-Young Life Camp, you will be in the National Forest.
+Stay right here on County Road 50.
+After you pass the Crooked Creek Ranch-Young Life Camp, you will be in the national forest.
 You will soon see a sign for Forest Roads #139 and #133; stay on FR #139 at the junction for those roads.
 You have gone approximately 10 miles.
-Continue on to the junction for FR 134 and FR 139, and veer left to stay on 139.
-After 13.9 miles you will come to Horseshoe Campground and the Williams Fork River; continue over a small bridge, and turn right at the next junction heading towards the town of Parshall (this is County Rd/Route 3).
+Continue on to the junction for FR 134 and FR 139 and veer left to stay on 139.
+After 13.9 miles, you will come to Horseshoe Campground and the Williams Fork River.
+Continue over a small bridge and turn right at the next junction heading toward the town of Parshall (this is County Rd/Route 3).
 Continue on for another 14 miles on this road until you reach Hwy 40.
-Make a right on Hwy 40 to head back towards Hot Sulpher Springs, Granby, and Winter Park (approximately another 30 miles).
+Make a right on Hwy 40 to head back towards Hot Sulphur Springs, Granby and Winter Park (approximately another 30 miles).
 NOTE: Normally closed Nov 1–early June.